igaster/laravel-image-versions/README.md

 ## Installation

-This package depends on the [intervention](http://image.intervention.io) package to manipulate images.
-So first you should install [intervention](http://image.intervention.io).
+This package depends on the [Intervention](http://image.intervention.io) package to manipulate images.
+So first you should install `Intervention`: [Read the docs](http://image.intervention.io).
 Don't forget to publish it's configuration file, we will place some options there!

 Next you can install this package with: